Classes

 Introduction to Stained Glass

-During this hands-on class you will make a small stained glass project to keep, and learn the fundamentals of creating a stained glass window of any size using the tools and equipment available at Makerspace.
+During this hands-on class you will make a small stained glass suncatcher to keep, and learn the fundamentals of creating stained glass windows using the tools and equipment available at Makerspace.
 This class covers design, cutting glass, using a glass grinder, applying copper foil, soldering, various finishing methods, as well as proper safety and clean-up practices.
-All glass and tools are provided, but feel free to bring your own if you already have them.
+All tools are provided, but feel free to bring your own if you already have them.
 The goal of this class is to allow you to safely utilize the Makerspace stained glass area on your own!
-This class has a limit of 2 students, and will not run unless the class is full.

 Electronics Classes